phillippelevidad/self-driving-car-js/README.md

 ## Installation and Setup

 No installation is necessary to run this project.
 Simply clone or download the repository, and open the index.html file in a web browser to start the simulation.
-To restart the simulation, reload the page.
+Reload the page to restart the simulation.

 ## How It Works